 A clear cut warning: Beginners may find this software confusing.
 This is also why Eclipse isn’t recommended for beginners – the pros can handle it well though!

 A free editor that will suffice both your HTML and Java editing, CoffeeCup has a lot of other features too, which come with an additional cost.
+Even more serious healthcare web design companies have started using CoffeeCup due to its popularity.

 - Komodo IDE: